-- " For Commerzbank's deposits, our LGF analysis indicates an extremely low loss given failure, leading to three notches of rating uplift from the bank's baa2 Adjusted BCA. - " For senior unsecured debt, our LGF analysis indicates a very low loss given failure, leading to two notches of rating uplift from the bank's baa2 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a moderate loss given failure, leading to the ratings of this debt class being positioned in line with the bank's baa2 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss given failure, leading to a one-notch deduction from the bank's baa2 Adjusted BCA.
+Our LGF analysis indicates that deposits are likely to face an extremely low loss-given-failure, resulting in a three-notch uplift from the bank's baa2 Adjusted BCA, while senior unsecured debt is likely to face very low loss-given-failure, resulting in two notches of uplift from the Adjusted BCA.
+For junior senior unsecured debt, our LGF analysis indicates a moderate loss given failure, leading to the ratings of this debt class being positioned in line with the bank's baa2 Adjusted BCA.